Tenacious D: Television series and Tenacious D (1997–2002)

-Tencious D reached No. 33 on the Billboard 200 on October 13, 2001.
+Tenacious D reached No. 33 on the Billboard 200 on October 13, 2001.
 Although it received mixed reviews, it went on to garner acclaim and by November 2005 had been certified platinum in the US.
 Entertainment Weekly described it "hilarious", and "no mere comedy record".
 AllMusic wrote that it "rocks so damn hard", but lamented the absence of some of the songs from the television show.
 Flak Magazine criticised the skits between songs, describing them as "distracting" and a "nuisance".The Independent found the album was full of "swearing and scatology" and was "bereft of even the slightest skidmark of humor".

 The first single, "Tribute", is a tribute to the "greatest song in the world", which Tenacious D claim they performed to save their souls from a demon.
 The music video, directed by Liam Lynch, achieved success and was voted the fifth best music video ever by Kerrang! readers.
 This was followed by the second single, "Wonderboy", with a video directed by Spike Jonze.
 A third video, an animation depicting Black and Gass as cherubs, was made for "Fuck Her Gently", directed by the Ren and Stimpy creator John Kricfalusi.

 The album also included "Dio", a song written as a tribute to rock singer Ronnie James Dio, which mocked him somewhat for being too old.
 Dio liked the song enough to ask the band to appear in the music video for his song, "Push".
 An EP entitled D Fun Pak was released in 2002.
 It featured a skit and acoustic versions of "Jesus Ranch" and "Kyle Quit The Band", as well as a megamix by Mocean Worker.
 The Complete Master Works, a music DVD featuring the entire run of their TV series, music videos, and a live performance from London's Brixton Academy recorded in 2002, was released on November 9, 2003.